AnggaR96s/Reforestation/README.md

-## I decided to sell my Hoover… well it was just collecting dust.
+## I couldn't figure out how the seat belt worked.
+Then it just clicked.